-'Oh!'
-He sounded relieved.
-'This is Klipspringer.'

-I was relieved too, for that seemed to promise another friend at Gatsby's grave.
-I didn't want it to be in the papers and draw a sightseeing crowd, so I'd been calling up a few people myself.
+"This is Mr. Carraway."
+"Oh-" He sounded relieved.
+"This is Klipspringer."
+I was relieved too for that seemed to promise another friend at Gatsby's grave.
+I didn't want it to be in the papers and draw a sightseeing crowd so I'd been calling up a few people myself.
 They were hard to find.

-'The funeral's tomorrow,' I said.
-'Three o'clock, here at the house.
-I wish you'd tell anybody who'd be interested.'

-'Oh, I will,' he broke out hastily.
-'Of course I'm not likely to see anybody, but if I do.'
+"The funeral's tomorrow," I said.
+"Three o'clock here at the house.
+I wish you'd tell anybody who'd be interested."
+"Oh, I will," he broke out hastily.
+"Of course I'm not likely to see anybody, but if I do."
 His tone made me suspicious.

-'Of course you'll be there yourself.'

-'Well, I'll certainly try.
-What I called up about is -'

-'Wait a minute,' I interrupted.
-'How about saying you'll come?'

-'Well, the fact is - the truth of the matter is that I'm staying with some people up here in Greenwich, 45 and they rather expect me to be with them tomorrow.
-In fact, there's a sort of picnic or something.
-Of course I'll do my best to get away.'

-I ejaculated an unrestrained 'Huh!' and he must have heard me, for he went on nervously:

-'What I called up about was a pair of shoes I left there.
+"Of course you'll be there yourself."
+"Well, I'll certainly try.
+What I called up about is-" "Wait a minute," I interrupted.
+"How about saying you'll come?"
+"Well, the fact is-the truth of the matter is that I'm staying with some people up here in Greenwich and they rather expect me to be with them tomorrow.
+In fact there's a sort of picnic or something.
+Of course I'll do my very best to get away."
+I ejaculated an unrestrained "Huh!" and he must have heard me for he went on nervously.
+"What I called up about was a pair of shoes I left there.
 I wonder if it'd be too much trouble to have the butler send them on.
-You see, they're tennis shoes, and I'm sort of helpless without them.
-My address is care of B. F. -'

-I didn't hear the rest of the name, because I hung up the receiver.
+You see they're tennis shoes and I'm sort of helpless without them.
+I can't play tennis or anything.
+My address is care of B. F.-" I didn't hear the rest of the name because I hung up the receiver.

-After that I felt a certain shame for Gatsby - one gentleman to whom I telephoned implied that he had got what he deserved.
-However, that was my fault, for he was one of those who used to sneer most bitterly at Gatsby on the courage of Gatsby's liquor, and I should have known better than to call him.
+After that I felt a certain shame for Gatsby-one low dog to whom I telephoned implied that he had got what he deserved.
+However, that was my fault, for he was one of those who used to sneer most bitterly at Gatsby on the courage of Gatsby's liquor and I should have known better than to call him.

-The morning of the funeral I went up to New York to see Meyer Wolfshiem; I couldn't seem to reach him any other way.
-The door that I pushed open, on the advice of an elevator boy, was marked 'The Swastika Holding Company', 46 and at first there didn't seem to be anyone inside.
-But when I'd shouted 'hello' several times in vain, an argument broke out behind a partition, and presently a lovely Jewess appeared at an interior door and scrutinized me with black hostile eyes.

-'Nobody's in,' she said.
-'Mr Wolfshiem's gone to Chicago.'

-The first part of this was obviously untrue, for someone had begun to whistle 'The Rosary', tunelessly, inside.

-'Please say that Mr Carraway wants to see him.'

-'I can't get him back from Chicago, can I?'

-At this moment a voice, unmistakably Wolfshiem's, called 'Stella!' from the other side of the door.

-'Leave your name on the desk,' she said quickly.
-'I'll give it to him when he gets back.'

-'But I know he's there.'
+The morning of the funeral I went up to New York to see Meyer Wolfshiem; I couldn't reach him any other way.
+The door that I pushed open on the advice of an elevator boy was marked "The Swastika Holding Company" and at first there didn't seem to be anyone inside.
+But when I'd called "hello" several times in vain an argument broke out behind a partition and presently a lovely Jewess appeared at an interior door and scrutinized me with black hostile eyes.
+"Nobody's in," she said.
+"Mr. Wolfshiem's gone to Chicago."
+The first part of this was obviously untrue for someone had begun to whistle tunelessly inside.
+"Please say that Mr. Carraway wants to see him."
+"I can't get him back from Chicago, can I?"
+At this moment a voice, unmistakably Wolfshiem's, called "Stella!" from the other side of the door.
+"Leave your name on the desk," she said quickly.
+"I'll give it to him when he gets back."
+"But I know he's there."
 She took a step toward me and began to slide her hands indignantly up and down her hips.

-'You young men think you can force your way in here any time,' she scolded. 'we're getting sickantired of it.
-When I say he's in Chicago, he's in Chicago.'
+"You young men think you can force your way in here any time," she scolded.
+"We're getting sickintired of it.
+When I say he's in Chicago he's in Chicago.
 I mentioned Gatsby.